 I set goals for myself and put a plan into action so I’d be financially ready to retire from teaching (now just 14 short months away).

 Goals can be useful for both short- and long-term plans.
 My financial plan for retirement was a long-term goal.
-Short term goals could include anything from trying to lose ten pounds before the holidays to raising money through crowdfunding to help victims of a natural disaster.
+Short term goals could include anything from trying to lose 10 pounds before summer starts to raising money through crowdfunding to help victims of a natural disaster.

 I don’t deny that setting long- and short-term goals is important.
 They keep us motivated and help us focus on what we want to accomplish.